The Census Campaign 2011

 What’s the problem with the Census data?

 The Census data on religion still gives a misleading picture of the religiosity of the UK, despite the rise in the percentage of non-religious.
 This is because of the flawed nature of the Census question on religion.
 ‘What is your religion?’, the question which was used in England and Wales in the 2001 and 2011 Censuses, is a loaded question, because it assumes that the respondent has a religion.
 In addition, many respondents who answer this question by ticking a religion only do so because their family brought them up in that faith, not because they still believe in it or actively practice it.
-The data on religious belief in the Census should therefore be viewed as indicative of culture rather than of religion.
+The data on religious belief in the Census should therefore be viewed as indicative of the loosest of cultural affiliation rather than of any sense of belonging, belief, or practice.

-Despite the fall in the percentage of the population who identify as ‘Christian’, the Census results in England and Wales still give a higher figure for ‘Christian’ than the vast majority of other surveys.
+Despite the fall in the percentage of the population who identify as ‘Christian’, the Census results in England and Wales still give a higher figure for ‘Christian’ than any other survey.
 The figures were probably also distorted by the fact that the question on religion appeared immediately after a series of questions on ethnicity, which may well have encouraged people to respond more on the basis of culture than actual beliefs or religious affiliation.

 Data from other surveys

 The Census information on religion contradicts data from various other surveys over the past decade, which record even higher figures for the percentage of the population which is non-religious.
 In the results of the 29th British Social Attitudes Survey (BSA), published in September 2012, 45.7% of respondents claimed not to belong to a religion.
-The results also showed that levels of religious practice remain static at a low level, with only 14.3% claiming to attend religious services once a week or more.
+The results also showed that levels of religious practice remain static at a low level, with only 14.3% claiming to attend religious services once a week or more (itself a figure inflated by social desirability bias).
 The BSA’s question on religious upbringing also showed that many respondents have left the religion which they were brought up in.
-Only 18.3% said that they were brought up in a family which did not have a religion.
+Only 18.3% said that they were brought up in a family that did not have a religion.
 The non-religious group therefore includes a large number of people who had a religious upbringing but decided to leave their faith.
 Compared with the results of the first BSA in 1983, the results showed that religious identity in Britain has been in decline over the past three decades.

 An Ipsos Mori poll published in 2007 also showed that 36% of people are humanist in their basic outlook.
 According to this survey, 41% endorsed the statement ‘This life is the only life we have and death is the end of our personal existence’.
 62% chose the statement ‘Human nature by itself gives us an understanding of what is right and wrong’, against 27% who said ‘People need religious teachings in order to understand what is right and wrong’.